telerik/fiddler-everywhere-docs/introduction.md

 # Welcome to Fiddler Everywhere!

-Progress® Telerik® Fiddler Everywhere is a web-debugging tool that monitors, inspects, edits, and logs all HTTP(S) traffic, and issue requests between your computer and the Internet, and fiddles with incoming and outgoing data.
+Progress® Telerik® Fiddler Everywhere is a web-debugging tool that monitors, inspects, edits, and logs all HTTP(S) traffic, issues requests between your computer and the Internet, and fiddles with incoming and outgoing data.
 It is a high-performance, cross-platform proxy for any browser, system, or platform.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vSLrxVkTnX8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Key Features

-Fiddler Everywhere delivers a range of handy and user-friendly features whose number and further development are not limited by the list in this section&mdash;the Fiddler team constantly invests efforts to improve the performance and add more value to the existing web-debugging tool and build on top of its available features.
+Fiddler Everywhere delivers a range of handy and user-friendly features whose number and further development are not limited by the list in this section&mdash;the Fiddler team constantly invests efforts to improve the performance and add more value to the existing web-debugging proxy tool and build on top of its available features.

 ### System Traffic Capturing

-Fiddler Everywhere inspects and logs all HTTP(S), WebSocket, and gRPC traffic between your computer and the Internet, and enables you to capture traffic from virtually any application that supports a system proxy.
+Fiddler Everywhere inspects and logs all HTTP(S), WebSocket, and gRPC traffic between your computer and the Internet and enables you to capture traffic from virtually any application that supports a system proxy.
 [Read more about capturing HTTP(S) traffic with Fiddler Everywhere...]({% slug capture-traffic-get-started %}#system-capturing)

 ### Preconfigured Browser Capturing

-Fiddler Everywhere provides preconfigured options for automatic, sandboxed, browser HTTP(S) capturing without the need to modify the operating system proxy.
+Fiddler Everywhere provides an option for automatic, sandboxed browser HTTP(S) capturing without modifying the operating system proxy.
 [Read more about the preconfigured Fiddler Everywhere browser capturing...]({% slug capture-traffic-get-started %}#preconfigured-browser-capturing)

+### Preconfigured Terminal Capturing

+Fiddler Everywhere provides an option for automatic, sandboxed, terminal HTTP(S) capturing.
+[Read more about the Fiddler's preconfigured terminal capturing...]({%slug fiddler-terminal-explicit%}#capturing-traffic-from-preconfigured-terminal)

 ### Traffic Analysis